Section D: Ombudsman and EFA

 D6.
 Complaining about an academy appeal

-The following guidance has been published on the EFA website (March 2012):
+The following specific guidance was published on the EFA website (March 2012):

 3. An independent appeal panel’s decision can only be overturned by the courts.

-4. The YPLA/EFA will deal with complaints that Academy appeal panels have not complied with the Code as efficiently and quickly as possible.
+4. The EFA will deal with complaints that Academy appeal panels have not complied with the Code as efficiently and quickly as possible.
 Complainants should be aware that this can take 2 months.

 6. Complaints should be dealt with impartially, fairly and proportionately.

-7. In dealing with complaints, the YPLA/EFA will comply with its duty to promote equality and diversity.
+7. In dealing with complaints, the EFA will comply with its duty to promote equality and diversity.

-9. The YPLA/EFA will consider whether the arrangements comply with the Code, as set out in paragraphs 5.4-5.6 of the Code.
+9. The EFA will consider whether the arrangements comply with the Code, as set out in paragraphs 5.4-5.6 of the Code.
 This will involve a consideration of whether:

 a. the panel was correctly constituted by the Academy Trust;